 View full ADU rules →Max size: 900 sq ft (or 75% of the main building gross floor area, whichever is less) · Setbacks: Confirm with Salem Planning (SRC 700.007)

-View full ADU rules →Max size: 800 sq ft maximum floor area · Setbacks: Per underlying zoning district; detached ADU must be at least 6 ft from the main house
+View full ADU rules →Max size: 800 sq ft (first ADU on the lot; a second ADU is capped at 500 sq ft - BDC 3.6.200(B)(3)) · Setbacks: Per underlying zoning district; detached ADU must be at least 6 ft from the main house

 View full ADU rules →Max size: Lesser of 1,100 sq ft or 15% of lot area (HOME Initiative).
 2nd-story floor area capped at 550 sq ft. · Setbacks: 10 feet